Sheerness and District Tramways

 Motormen and conductors

-A photograph that almost certainly depicts a brand-new Tramcar No 7 during test running, prior to the opening (April 1903).
-The man at the controls is wearing informal attire, and is more than likely an employee of the tramcar electrical contractors, Siemens.
+A photograph that almost certainly depicts a brand-new Tramcar No 7 during test running, prior to the opening of the sytem in April 1903.
+The man at the controls is wearing informal attire, and is possibly an employee of the tramcar electrical contractors, Siemens.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice

 Female staff

-Studio portrait of a British Electric Traction Company Great War conductress, clearly embossed: 'J Griffiths, Sheerness-on-Sea'.
+A studio portrait of a BETCo Great War conductress, clearly embossed: 'J Griffiths, Sheerness-on-Sea'.
 It is currently unclear whether female staff were employed on the trams, which closed for good on 7th July 1917, or whether she worked on the bus services which the Sheerness and District Traction Company also ran, both as a supplement to the tram services, and eventually to replace them.
 Author's Collection.

-A blow-up of the above photo.
+An enlargement of the above photograph.
 Although the subject is not wearing a BETCo cap badge, her buttons are certainly the standard BETCo 'Magnet & Wheel' pattern.